DanielAndersonn/DanielAndersonn/README.md

 - 👋 Hi, I’m @DanielAndersonn
-- 👀 I’m interested in ...
+- 👀 I’m interested in cretea project open source end collaboration whit this
-- 🌱 I’m currently learning ...
+- 🌱 I'm live in Manaus AM, brazil
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m CEO and CTO EAZY  NETWORKS
-- 📫 How to reach me ...
+- 📫 @commuty_dev twitter
+- Developer Full Stack

 <!---
 DanielAndersonn/DanielAndersonn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-hi , eviry one thi is repository is for create shcool mange system file in java

-im update this file in the weeked

-i still so much exited for this